yousefalatari/ma1sd/docs/threepids/session/session-views.md

 - `failure`

 ### Serving static assets
-mxisd will not serve any static asset (images, JS, CSS, etc.).
-If such are needed, you will need to serve them using the reverse proxy sitting in front of mxisd using a path outside of the `/_matrix/identity/` namespace.
+ma1sd will not serve any static asset (images, JS, CSS, etc.).
+If such are needed, you will need to serve them using the reverse proxy sitting in front of ma1sd using a path outside of the `/_matrix/identity/` namespace.
 We advise using the base path `/static/` for such use cases, allowing to remain under the same hostname/origin.

-You can also serve such assets using absolute URL, possibly under other domains, but be aware of Cross-Origin restrictions in browsers which are out of scope of mxisd.
+You can also serve such assets using absolute URL, possibly under other domains, but be aware of Cross-Origin restrictions in browsers which are out of scope of ma1sd.

 ## Placeholders
 ### Success